-Traditional Thai Massage, in Thailand called Nuad Thai or Nuad Boran, is part of the cultural heritage of Thailand and an integral part of Thai Traditional Medicine.
-It’s an ancient form of Thai Healing Massage, Body and Energy work based on passive yoga, deep stretches, a variety of massage techniques, pressure and acupressure.
+Traditional Thai Massage, also called Thai Yoga Massage, Nuad Thai, or Nuad Boran, is part of the cultural heritage of Thailand and an integral part of Thai Traditional Medicine.
+It’s an ancient form of Thai healing — body work and energy work — based on passive Yoga, deep stretches, a broad variety of massage techniques, pressure, and acupressure.

-Thai Massage is used as both preventive and curative traditional medicine and is thought to support us in being freed of physical, mental and emotional blockages, tensions and ailments.
-Moreover, the holistic approach may help the body’s self-healing and regeneration processes to start functioning in an optimal way.
+Thai Massage is used as both preventive and curative traditional medicine and is thought to support us in being freed of physical, mental, and emotional blockages, tensions and ailments.
+Moreover, the holistic approach used within Thai Massage may help the body’s self-healing and regeneration processes to start functioning in an optimal way.

-As for everyday life, one could experience an improved calmness, balance, vitality and flexibility.
+As for everyday life, Thai Massage treatments could support us in experiencing improved calmness, balance, vitality, and flexibility.

 Conforming to the tradition, Thai Massage is given fully dressed.
-Both the receiver and the masseur wear comfortable clothes to be able to move freely while doing the work.
+Both the receiver and the masseur i.e. therapist wear comfortable clothes to be able to move freely while doing the work.

 Usually, oils are not applied, and the masseur uses hands, elbows, fingers, feet, and knees to apply the treatment.
-However, when oils and herbs are used, like for instance with Thai Oil Massage or Thai Herbal Compress Massage, the treatment is given directly on the unclothed body.
+However, when oils and herbs are used, like for instance in Thai Oil Massage or Thai Herbal Compress Massage, the treatment is typically given directly on the unclothed body.

-A Thai Massage session is typically given on the floor on a special mat (although sometimes a massage table or even a chair is used), and can take somewhere between one and four hours depending on the practitioner, receiver and (therapeutic) goal of the treatment session.
+A Thai Massage session is traditionally given on the floor on a special mat (although sometimes a massage table or even a chair is used), and can take somewhere between one and four hours depending on the therapist, the receiver, and the (therapeutic) goal of the treatment session.

 The founder of Traditional Thai Massage is thought to have been a doctor from Northern India.
 He was known as Jivaka Kumar Bhacchal (aka Dr. Shivago), a contemporary of the Buddha and the personal physician of the Indian King Bimbisara over 2,500 years ago.
 It’s said that his teachings reached Thailand at the same time as Buddhism — as early as the 3rd or 2nd century B.C.

 One of the oldest traces of the ancient background of Thai Massage can be found in the Wat Pho temple in Bangkok, where one can see about sixty diagrams carved in stone and placed into the walls of the temple.
-The diagrams denote the therapy points along the various energy lines (the 10 Sen or Sib Sen) accompanied by explanatory notes.
-These Sen form the primary theoretical basis of Thai massage.
+The diagrams denote the therapy points along the various Sen Energy Lines (the 10 Sen or Sib Sen) accompanied by explanatory notes.
+These Sen form the primary theoretical basis of Thai Massage.

 Yet, much of the origins of Thai Massage and Traditional Thai Medicine are still unclear.
 It is unknown whether there were any indigenous forms of massage in the region before the Thai people occupied the area what is now called Thailand.
 Also unknown is which parts of Chinese Traditional Medicine had any theoretical and/or practical influence on the practice of Thai Massage.